Wedding at the Renaissance Hotel Minneapolis

 A special coordinator for receptions

-During the day, we were supervised and support by Busola Amele-Kalejaiye from “Royalle Affairs.”
-She helped me to move furniture and making sure we stay on the track.
+During the day, we were supervised and supported by Busola Amele-Kalejaiye from “Royalle Affairs.”
+She helped me move furniture and made sure we stayed on track.
 Busola went above what traditional wedding planners do and offered decoration and florist supervision.
-Given the bride and the groom were getting had their receptions at the Nicollet Pavilion, the florist work helped to improve the table decoration.
+Given the bride and groom were having their reception at the Nicollet Pavilion, the florist work helped improve the table decoration.

-Though, if you get married at the Depot, I am sure they will offer you some wedding planners services.
+Though, if you get married at the Depot, I am sure they will offer you some wedding planning services.

 Champagne Time